Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Experiments and Results

-\textbf{Baselines and Experimental Settings. }\\ In the time series forecasting task, we follow the experiment setting in NLinear \cite{Zeng_AreTE_2022}, which take $L={336,720}$ step historical data as input and forecast $T\in {96,192,336,720}$ step value in the future.
-We replace the last value normalization with mean value normalization for univariate forecasting in the ETT dataset.
-We include five recent methods: PatchTST\cite{Nie-2023-PatchTST}, NLinear, DLinear\cite{Zeng_AreTE_2022}, FEDformer \cite{zhou_fedformer_2022}, Autoformer \cite{wu_autoformer_2021}, Informer \cite{haoyietal-informer-2021}and LogTrans \cite{li_2020_Enhancing}.
-We merge the result reported in \cite{Nie-2023-PatchTST} and \cite{Zeng_AreTE_2022} for taking their best in a supervised setting.
+We follow the experiment setting in NLinear \cite{Zeng_AreTE_2022} and take $L$ step historical data as input then forecast $T$ step value in the future where $L\in \mathcal{L} =\{336,720\}$ and $T\in \mathcal{T}=\{96,192,336,720\}$.
+We replace the last value normalization by mean value normalization for ETT, Electricity, and Weather datasets, and apply instance normalization\cite{ulyanov2017instance} for the Traffic dataset.
+We use Mean Squared Error (MSE) and Mean Absolute Error (MAE) for evaluation as mentioned in \cite{wu_autoformer_2021}.